 State of the art research and development facility

-Oil&Gas Research and Application Centre is a complex of modern laboratories dedicated to Oil&Gas industry.
+Oil&Gas Research and Application Center is a complex of modern laboratories dedicated to Oil&Gas industry.
 The laboratory is divided into three sections designed for drilling, production and corrosion studies, aiming to provide the complete service for Oil&Gas customers in Poland and Europe.

-Oil&Gas Research and Application Centre is equipped with the state-of-the-art instruments and devices to perform advanced tests and analysis.
-The research works performed in the Centre’s laboratories enhance development of new products for drilling and oil and gas production (corrosion inhibitors, paraffin inhibitors, scale inhibitors, drilling fluids, products for stimulation and many more).
+Oil&Gas Research and Application Center is equipped with the state-of-the-art instruments and devices to perform advanced tests and analysis.
+The research works performed in the Center’s laboratories enhance development of new products for drilling and oil and gas production (corrosion inhibitors, paraffin inhibitors, scale inhibitors, drilling fluids, products for stimulation and many more).
 The laboratories provide professional service and technological support, constant quality control of blended products as well as sample analysis and identification (e.g. well water, crude oil, paraffin, asphaltene, scale).

 Spectrometer IR is used to determine substances content in the sample.
 This quantitative and qualitative determination method is based on recording infrared spectra of the sample and measuring the absorbance at the maximum band (bandwidth) characteristic for the tested substance.
 The method is used in two ways.
 It allows to control quality of the products formed and to identify deposits of unknown composition.